mcne65/bountyDApp/README.md

  - Any application can take advantage of the Bounty Contract, which is currently deployed on the Rinkeby network at `0x402f40fdf6d210578041f50bdc03be94c33b0af9`

+ - An _INFURA_ hosted Ethereum node is used to connect and deploy to the Rinkeby Testnet.
+The configuration can be seen in the _truffle.config_ file

  - The Admin/Owner address used to deploy the contract to the Rinkeby TestNet is `0x4dE2481FD30c938C5E9cFBCFe6D243f4946bf6BD` The private key for importing this account for testing the features of the App can be provided on request